dwaynethomas/globophone/README.md

 Translating will help me understand bright md software stack.
 Asking lots of questions not feasible via email without meeting folks and setting the right tone.

-Tools
-JSfiddle to familiarize self with web application structure -showed that javascript, html, and css needed
-Epicodus showed how to link files and run website locally Google drive to host page

-Github for tracking changes.

 todo:
+do in page evaluations with angular
-learn branching to experiment with angular stuff element id's into the html so that they can be manipulated in an automated way. review basic markdown for readme
+-store inputs to local variables stuff element id's into the html so that they can be manipulated in an automated way.

+extra to do's
+learn branching to experiment with angular review basic markdown for readme learn bootstrap to make styling css easier

 get shareable link
 www.googledrive.com/host/0B0PVE1JTVFgOcXcxQ055T3pfS3M/